lordelph/icofileloader/README.md

 ```

 ## Usage
-The `IcoFileService` class provides a one-shot method `extractIcon`.
-This should suit
+The [IcoFileService][class-icofileservice] class provides a one-shot method
-most use-cases where you simply want to get one image out of a .ico file.
+`extractIcon`.
+This should suit most use-cases where you simply want to get one
+image out of a .ico file.

 It returns an image resource, which you can further manipulate with
 [GD functions](http://php.net/gd), e.g. save it to a file with